COVID-19 is a global challenge that requires a global response. Together, we will lead the world out of this pandemic.

 The United States is exercising diplomatic leadership to mobilize an international response to the COVID-19 pandemic and its secondary impacts while strengthening global biosecurity infrastructure to address both the current crisis and future health-related threats.

 U.S. Leadership in Global Health

 The United States is committed to leading the global response to the COVID-19 pandemic, becoming an arsenal of vaccines for the world, and helping every country build back better.
 We are reengaging the WHO, boosting vaccine confidence, supporting global distribution of safe and effective vaccines via COVAX, expanding international vaccine manufacturing capabilities, and reforming the Global Health Security Architecture.
-To help lead this effort, President Biden has appointed Gayle Smith as the State Department’s Coordinator for Global COVID-19 Response and Health Security.

 No country faces the threat of COVID-19 alone, which is why: